joelandman/nlytiq-base/BUILD.md

 though we've not done the work required to support this as of yet.

 As of this moment, gcc-4.9, gcc-5.4, gcc-6.3 work under Linux, and FreebSD.
 clang works under MacOS (disguised as gcc).
-Illumos is a work in progress, and is not currently functional.

 4th) run